scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Requirements

 * You must create VPC with NAT gateways on private networks.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
 * You must create at least 2 subnets for the EKS cluster in different availability zones.
-This is mandatory to create an EKS cluster
+This is mandatory to create an EKS cluster.
-* You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.
+* You must create subnets with the prefix at least `/24` for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations